-Wearing headphones while operating a motor vehicle or riding a bicycle can create a traffic hazard and is illegal in most areas.
+Wearing headphones while operating a motor vehicle can create a traffic hazard and is illegal in most areas.
 Even though some headphones let you hear some outside sounds when listening at normal volume levels, they still can present a traffic hazard.
 Exercise extreme caution!